-WHEN INDONESIANS elect their MPs on 9 April, followed three months later by a new President on 9 July, their decisions will have an impact on the wider region.
-Given Indonesia’s pivotal position in Southeast Asia, this is to be expected.
+When Indonesians elect their Members of Parliament (MPs) on Wednesday and a new President three months later on July 9, their decisions will have an impact on the wider region.
+Given Indonesia’s pivotal position in South-east Asia, this is to be expected.

-But understanding the full implications of their electoral choices will not be easy as there are two ‘known unknowns’ in the country’s latest power transition.
-The first concerns the new parliament.
-The second is about the new president.
+However, understanding the full implications of their electoral choices will not be easy, as there are two “known unknowns” in the country’s latest power transition.
+The first concerns the new Parliament.
+The second is about the new President.
 Until and unless the picture becomes clearer towards the end of the year, a new government clouded by these twin ambiguities could mean quite a testy time ahead for the region.

 … Yang Razali Kassim is a Senior Fellow with the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University.

 RSIS / Print

 Last updated on